YnsOzt/Pytorch_Naruto_Hand_Signs/README.md

 ```

 # More information
-The main weakness of this dataset is that all the hand sign are centered, so whanever you're moving your hands far from the center, the models doesn't predict correctly.
+The main weakness of this dataset is that all the hand sign are centered, so whanever you're moving your hands far from the center, the model doesn't predict correctly.

 # Dataset
 Link to the dataset: https://www.kaggle.com/vikranthkanumuru/naruto-hand-sign-dataset